raybogman/raybogman.github.io/_posts/2019-10-20-magento-pwa-studio-production-setup.md

 openssl dhparam -out /etc/ssl/certs/dhparam.pem 2048
 </pre>

-Create free (https://www.sslforfree.com/) SSL certificate or use your own SSL certs and move/replace them within your pwa-studio project directory like **/home/pwa-studio/docker/certs**
+Create your free [https://www.sslforfree.com/](https://www.sslforfree.com/) SSL certificate or use your own SSL certs and move/replace them within your SSL directory like **/etc/ssl/certs**.

 Remove the ‘default’ symlink in **/etc/nginx/sites-enabled** and create a new config file like **pwa.conf** and add the following config.